basho/basho_docs/source/languages/en/riak/community/index.md

 ### Other Social

 We are easy to find on social media sites.
 Like us on [Facebook](http://www.facebook.com/pages/Riak/143599935667217), chat on the [Riak
-LinkedIn Group](http://www.linkedin.com/groups?mostPopular=&gid=2913983), [follow us on Twitter](http://twitter.com/basho).
+LinkedIn Group](http://www.linkedin.com/groups?mostPopular=&gid=2913983) and follow us on [Twitter](http://twitter.com/basho).
 We have a growing following [on Reddit as well](reddit.com/r/Riak/).

 ## Programs
-Our platforms are complemented by the amazing community efforts of Basho and the greater contributors.
+Our platforms are complemented by the amazing community efforts of the Basho team and the greater contributors.
 Here are a few you don't want to miss.

 ### The Riak Recap

-The Riak Recap is a periodic email to the Riak Users Mailing List to keep list subscribers up-to-date on what’s happening in and around the Riak Community.
+The Riak Recap is a periodic email to the Riak Users Mailing List to keep subscribers up-to-date on what’s happening in and around the Riak Community.

 ### Meetups

-We're re-energizing meetups through the world.
+We're re-energizing meetups throughout the world.
 The most active are:

 * [San Francisco](http://www.meetup.com/San-Francisco-Riak-Meetup/)
 * [New York](http://www.meetup.com/NYC-Riak-Meetup)